Pneumoconiosis is one of a group of interstitial lung diseases caused by breathing

-Because you are likely to encounter these dusts only in the workplace, pneumoconiosis is called an occupational lung disease.
+across these dusts only in the workplace.
+So pneumoconiosis is called a work-related

-Pneumoconiosis usually take years to develop.
-Because your lungs can't get rid of all these dust particles, they cause inflammation in your lungs that can eventually lead to scar tissue.
+Pneumoconiosis often take years to develop.
+Your lungs can't get rid of all these

 Types of pneumoconiosis